-Disputes, sometimes referred to as "chargebacks" are when purchases are rejected by the credit cardholder after the purchase.
+Disputes, sometimes referred to as "chargebacks", are when purchases are rejected by the credit cardholder after the purchase.
 They are important because they aren't just a drag for small business owners.
 They're also incredibly costly and happen for a number of reasons: a consumer does not recognize the charge; the goods or service provided failed to live up to expectations or were not received; or fraud.

 Regardless of the reason, when a consumer initiates a dispute, the credit or debit card charge is reversed by the card issuer and funds are deducted from the merchants' account.
-More often than not, that revenue never returns: according to the Federal Reserve, between 70 and 80 percent of dispute resolution wind up as merchant losses.
+More often than not, that revenue never returns: according to the Federal Reserve, between 70 and 80 percent of disputes wind up as merchant losses.

 Here are five steps you can take to avoid disputes, and how to handle them when they occur:

-1. Use of a consistent company name
+1. Use a consistent company name

 Customers often use disputes when they don't want a product they ordered or to pay for the return postage to send it back, says Chris Ward, who runs an online store in White, Georgia.
 To avoid paying, some customers will dispute charges, claiming the item was not what they expected, or damaged when it arrived.
 "They'll claim whatever they need to make you pay return shipping," he says.

 2. Carefully document the entire sale process

 Ward and other merchants recommend keeping detailed records about orders, including making a video or creating other documentation when you open returned packages to prove the item was not damaged or different from the original description.
 By maintaining valid, legible documentation, your chances of successfully responding to a dispute will significantly improve.